jeffyjahfar/BulkDownloadOSSDocs/README.md

 3. Class for extracting Vulnerability Reports of a specific Product(s)/Vendor(s) - com.uw.css.cve.VulnerabilityMapCreator
 4. Specification Document Downloader: The documentation downloader is different for each vendor.
 Under com.uw.css package, each vendor has a module Containing a ManualDownloader.java file
    For example, to customize the downloader for GNU website, modify com.uw.css.gnu.ManualDownloader class

+## Execution Time
+As the tool is trying to iterate through about 30,000 vendor pages and their products, the first job is expected to take approximately about 1-3 hours to complete (can vary depending on network bandwidth and system specifications).
+The second job is expected to take longer (approximately about 7-8 hours) as it iterates through over 300,000 vulnerability reports.
+The performance could be significantly improved by introducing parallelism or distributed processing.
+However, for ease of installation and to limit dependencies required for standalone execution, the current artifact uses a single-threaded sequential iterative approach.
+As the dataset size grows with CWE/CVE databases, support can be added for faster processing with parallelism (multi-threaded) including support for distributed execution.

+## Default Behavior and Custom Input parameters
+The default behavior of the artifact is to download all the data on CVE.
+This would mean about 30,000 files as output (1 file per vendor) for the "--extract-products" option and about 60,000 files (1 file per product) for the "--extract-vulnerabilities" option.
+We can add a release of the artifact to take other optional arguments such as a) limit the number of products/vulnerabilities b) range of product IDs or specify product ID/vendor ID to extract information for

+## Output Format
+The output files are in CSV format so that they can be concatenated and parsed as DataFrames for further post-processing and analytics or machine learning-based evaluations

+Sample output of --extract-products job:

+ProductName,URL,Num_Vulnerabilities,productId,vendorId,vendorName,productType
+"Advanced Linux Environment",/vulnerability-list/vendor_id-9/product_id-4916/SGI-Advanced-Linux-Environment.html,1,4916,9,SGI,OS

+Sample output of --extract-vulnerabilities job:

+CVE ID,CWE NAME,CWE ID,PRODUCT,VENDOR, productId, vendorId,Publish Date,Vulnerability Type(s)
+CVE-2020-13434,CWE-190 - CWE definition,190,Freebsd,Freebsd,7,6,2020-05-24,Overflow

+## Job type inter-dependency
+The "--extract-vulnerabilities" job iterates on the output of the "--extract-products" job.
+That is, the first job ("--extract-products") creates a CSV file per vendor.
+The second job ("--extract-vulnerabilities") iterates on each of those files and creates a new file per row of the CSV files from the first job.
+However, it is not necessary to wait for the first job to execute fully if you do not intend to download information for all 30,000 vendors.
+If terminated earlier, the second job will download information for the vendors that were downloaded before the first job was terminated.